 Return of Title IV Funds:

 In accordance with Federal Regulations, the amount of Title IV aid a student has earned for the enrollment period is based on the length of time the student remains enrolled for that period.
-Therefore, the percentage of the enrollment period completed is also the percentage of aid the student has earned.
 The calculation of Title IV funds earned by the student has no relationship to the student’s incurred institutional charges.

 Students who withdraw on or before the 60% point of the term will have their federal financial aid eligibility calculated in direct proportion to the length of actual enrollment.
 A student who remains enrolled beyond the 60% point earns all aid for the period.